CodeCraftersIO/Workshop/StepByStep/01-Autolayout-Steps.md

 ```

-- All ready on d9b78dd
+- All ready on bc02ff4

 #Snapshot tests

+- Start with `efce8ed` and show the code around.
 - Show that the imageView is all shrunk since there is no aspectRatio
 	- Create one at 1:1 and then set it on the download block in order to make the test more real